consachapi/skipuns/README.md

 * Author: consachapi@gmail.com

-This is a solver for a very specific and easy-to-solve CAPTCHAs like the one proposed here.
+This is a solver for a very specific and easy-to-solve CAPTCHAs like the one proposed here, using Tesseract-OCR.

 ### The idea
 In this example we are going to use the following images.